kaisersparpick/Rude/README.md

 Are your conditions nested (or deeply nested)? \
 Are your conditions likely to change? \
 Is your cyclomatic complexity index too high? \
+Do you want to load the control-flow logic dynamically? \
 Does your application need a way to store the state or position in a complex workflow?

 Then the answer is **YES**.